How to Shop For The Best Garage Air Conditioner

 That can be a huge plus for most homeowners.

-These units tend to be fairly powerful and incredibly durable, but these features don’t come cheap.
+These units are relatively powerful and incredibly durable, but these features aren’t cheap.
 Mini-split air conditioners are, on average, more expensive than portable units.
 However, they’re a fantastic option for two-car garages with little insulation or few windows.

 HVAC System

-Adding a full Heating Ventilation and Air Conditioning (HVAC) system to your garage is probably beyond the means for most of us.
-I’m including it here for reference just in case you’re building a new garage.
+Adding a full Heating, Ventilation, and Air Conditioning (HVAC) system to your garage is beyond the means for most of us.
+I’m including it here in case you’re building a new garage.

-A full HVAC system is custom designed for the building it’s in.
-It will include ductwork to deliver cool air wherever you need it, at the touch of a button.
+A complete HVAC system is custom designed for the building it’s in.
+It will include ductwork to deliver cool air wherever you need it at the touch of a button.

 The air ducts in your home’s HVAC system don’t usually extend to the garage.
 That’s because most garages aren’t well-insulated.
 Air can easily escape through cracked windows, open doors, and loose threshold seals.

-Additionally, garage’s are filled with toxic fumes that you don’t want spread through the rest of your house.
-Simply adding your garage to your home’s HVAC system doesn’t filter those out.
+Also, garages are filled with toxic fumes you don’t want to spread through the rest of your house.
+Adding your garage to your home’s heating and cooling system doesn’t filter those out.
 That can actually be very dangerous for your family.

 What to Look For in a Garage Air Conditioner

 Still here?
 Great!
-You’ve probably got an idea of what type of air conditioning system would work best for your garage.
+You probably have an idea of what air conditioning system would work best for your garage.

 Now it’s time to narrow it down further and look at some features and specs before you take out your credit card.

 Air conditioning units are designed to last for several years.
 Many can run for decades when properly maintained.
-You’re making a sizable investment so it’s important to choose a system that fits your needs and your budget.
+You’re making a sizable investment, so choosing a system that fits your needs and budget is essential.

 Size (Cooling Capacity)

-When we talk about the size of an air conditioner, we’re actually talking about it’s cooling capacity.
+When we talk about an air conditioner’s size, we’re talking about its cooling capacity.

 Because garages aren’t as well insulated as other rooms in your house, I recommend going up one size from this chart.

-Choosing the right size air conditioner for your space is likely the most important factor to consider besides type and affordability.
+Choosing the right size garage air conditioner for your space is likely the most critical factor besides type and affordability.

 Price

-As we’ve seen above, air conditioners vary wildly in price, depending on the type, capacity, features and even the manufacturer.
+As we’ve seen above, air conditioners vary wildly in price, depending on the type, capacity, features, and manufacturer.

 The least expensive types of air conditioners tend to be portable units and smaller window units.
-Mini-split or ductless air conditioners and HVAC systems are the priciest, but they’re also the most powerful and customizable options.
+Mini-split or ductless air conditioners and HVAC systems are the priciest.
+Still, they’re also the most powerful and customizable options.

 For most portable or window-unit air conditioners, expect to spend between $300 and $500.
 Some may be more expensive than that.
 You may also get lucky and find a good one on sale for less.
 However, $300-$500 is a good ballpark.

 It’s worth noting that, to an extent, you get what you pay for.
-The least expensive options also tend to be the least powerful and least effective ones.
+The least expensive options tend to be the least powerful and least effective.

-Energy usage also makes an impact on the overall cost of the unit, but that’s so important that it deserves its own section.
+Energy usage also impacts the unit’s overall cost, but that’s so important that it deserves its own section.

 Energy Usage

 Air conditioners aren’t just a one-time cost.
 They also cost money every time you turn them on.
-So it’s a good idea to look at a unit’s energy usage and potential savings.
+So looking at a unit’s energy usage and potential savings is a good idea.

-Otherwise, you might get sticker shock and end up paying an outrageous electricity bill every month.
+Otherwise, you might get sticker shock and pay an outrageous electricity bill every month.

 In the US, every electrical appliance is sold with an Energy Guide sheet (those yellow cards).
 That will tell you roughly how much each unit will cost to operate.

-Take that cost figure with a huge grain of salt!
-It’s simply an estimate and you may find yourself spending much more, or much less, depending on how you use it.
+Take that cost figure with a massive grain of salt!
+It’s simply an estimate, and you may spend much more or much less, depending on how you use it.

 What they ARE good for is comparing two similar units.

-For example, if you’re looking at two 12,000 BTU air conditioners and one costs $85 per year to operate while the other one costs $95, that may help make your decision easier.
+For example, say you’re looking at two 12,000 BTU air conditioners.
+If one costs $85 per year to operate while the other costs $95, that may help make your decision easier.

 Also, be sure to choose a unit that is ENERGY STAR certified.
-That means it’s one of the most efficient units in it’s class.
-If you don’t see that emblem on the product description, you can see the whole list of them here.
+That means it’s one of the most efficient units in its class.
+You can see the whole list here if you don’t see that emblem on the product description.

 Noise

 Every air conditioner makes some amount of noise.
-The higher the fan setting, the more noise its going to make.
+The higher the fan setting, the more noise it will make.

 The average air conditioner puts out between 50-60 dB when the compressor is running.
-Higher fan speeds will push that to 70 dB or more, in some cases.
+Higher fan speeds will sometimes push that to 70 dB or more.

-To give you a frame of reference, 60 decibels is about the same as normal conversation.
-So you may have to speak a bit louder if you’re sitting next to a running air conditioner.
+For comparison, 60 decibels is the same as normal conversation.
+So you may have to speak a bit louder if you’re sitting next to a running garage air conditioner.

 However, mini-split air conditioners are much quieter, usually around 20 decibels.
 That’s because the compressor (the noisy part) sits outside your home.